LitCharts/heroku-buildpack-multiple-gemfiles/README.md

 ## Setup

-1. **WARNING** You should not assume my copy of this repo to continue to exist, or be stable, or secure for your application in the future.
+1. **WARNING** You should not assume my copy of this repo will continue to exist, or be stable, or secure for your application in the future.
 Fork this repo so you have a copy under your control under your own GitHub account.

 2. Add a buildpack after your existing heroku/ruby buildpack.
 For `app.json` see below.
 Replace `YOUR-GITHUB-ACCOUNT` with your GitHub user/org name.